-2.2 The late Mr. William Charles Richmond-Pickering ("testator") bequeathed the remainder of his estate to establish "The Rivington Travelling Scholarship" for the following purposes, as detailed within his Will dated 17th April 1980.

-- 2.3 "To enable a person, male or female, of any age, to visit such museums or art galleries out of the Island as would further his or her appreciation of arts, crafts and/or history.
-The only other criteria of the award to be the sincerity of the applicant's intention and lack of funds.". - 2.4 The Will provided that in the event that the States did not accept the legacy on the terms set out by the testator, the residue of his estate would be given to the Société Jersiaise. - 2.5 The acceptance of the bequest by the States was expressed in proposition P.117/2004 lodged au Greffe by the Education, Sport and Culture Committee (now the Minister for Education, Sport and Culture), which was adopted on 20th July 2004. - 2.6 The administration of the Fund is carried out by a delegation of 3 persons: one person nominated by the Minister for Education, Sport and Culture; one person representing the Jersey Arts Trust; and one person representing the Jersey Heritage Trust.
-Executive and secretarial support is provided by officers of the Department for Education, Sport and Culture. - 2.7 The Will makes no differentiation as to whether distributions should be made out of the capital or income of the Fund.
-However, the delegation, at their inaugural meeting, decided only to allow grants to be made out of the annual income of the Fund in order to preserve the capital of the Fund.
+- 1.1 The late Mr. William Charles Richmond-Pickering ("testator") bequeathed the remainder of his estate to establish "The Rivington Travelling Scholarship" for the following purposes, as detailed within his Will dated 17th April 1980 - - 1.2 "... to enable a person, male or female, of any age, to visit such museums or art galleries out of the Island as would further his or her appreciation of arts, crafts and/or history.
+The only other criteria of the award to be the sincerity of the applicant's intention and lack of funds.". - 1.3 The Will provided that in the event that the States did not accept the legacy on the terms set out by the testator, the residue of his estate would be given to the Société Jersiaise. - 1.4 The acceptance of the bequest by the States was expressed in proposition P.117/2004 lodged au Greffe on 22nd June 2004 by the Education, Sport and Culture Committee (now the Minister for Economic Development, Tourism, Sport and Culture), and adopted by the States on 20th July 2004. - 1.5 The administration of the Fund is carried out by a delegation of 3 persons: one person nominated by the Minister for Economic Development, Tourism, Sport and Culture; one person representing the Jersey Arts Trust; and one person representing the Jersey Heritage Trust.
+Executive and secretarial support is provided by officers of the Department for Economic Development, Tourism, Sport and Culture. - 1.6 The Will makes no differentiation as to whether distributions should be made out of the capital or income of the Fund.
+However, the delegation, at their inaugural meeting, decided to allow grants only to be made out of the annual income of the Fund in order to preserve the capital of the Fund.

-- 2.9 The Will provides no guidance as to how the investments of the Fund should be carried out, therefore the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States' Investment Adviser (Regulation 3) as he sees fit. - 2.10 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling 5-year period, and for the remainder of the Fund's assets to provide sufficiently high levels of income for distribution. - 2.11 It is assumed that, provided the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer-term investment returns. - 2.12 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.13 Therefore the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investments class) and 40% in risk-reducing assets, as detailed below -
+- 2.1 The Will provides no guidance as to how the investments of the Fund should be carried out, therefore the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 require the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States' Investment Adviser (Regulation 3) as he sees fit. - 2.2 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling 5-year period; and for the remainder of the Fund's assets to provide sufficiently high levels of income for distribution. - 2.3 It is assumed that, provided the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer-term investment returns.

+- 2.4 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.5 Therefore the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investments class) and 40% in risk-reducing assets, as detailed below -

 Strategic Aim % Range %

-Stock market assets
+Stock Market assets

 Equities 50 45-55

 Bonds 40 36-44

 Cash 0-3

+Non-Stock Market assets

-Non-Stock market assets Alternative Investments Class 10 n/a
+Alternative Investments Class 10 N/A